 As I think back over the homemakers that have had a profound influence on me personally, several key points stand out.

 It dawned on me that perhaps these attributes of successful and effective homemakers could be distilled down to seven main things that they all have in common.
-Seven habits that they regularly practice.
+Seven essential homemaking habits that great homemakers regularly practice.

 Essential Homemaking Habits